OData/v3ProtocolDocument/OData Json Format.markdown

 The `id` name/value pair MAY be included if the server is using OData 2.0 and MUST be included if the server is using OData 3.0.

-The value of the `properties` name/value pair MAY contain a JSON object for each NavigationProperty.
+The value of the `properties` name/value pair MUST be an array.
+It MAY contain a JSON object for each NavigationProperty.
 See [Representing a NavigationProperty](#representinganavigationproperty) for details.

+The `actions` name/value pair MAY be included in a response if the server is advertising actions.
+See [Entity Metadata for Actions](#entitymetadataforactions) for details.

+The `functions` name/value pair MAY be included in a response if the server is advertising functions.
+See [Entity Metadata for Functions](#entitymetadataforfunctions) for details.

+The `actions` and `functions` name/value pairs MAY be included in request payloads.
+In requests they are without meaning and MUST be ignored by the server.

-### 4.1.1.1 Entity Metadata for Media Link Entries ###
+#### 4.1.1.1 Entity Metadata for Media Link Entries ####

 The `media_src` and `content_type` name/value pairs MUST be included and the `edit_media` and `media_etag` name/value pairs MAY be included if the Entity is a Media Link Entry.